Andy Harris (politician): 2008

-Harris defeated incumbent Republican Wayne Gilchrest and State Senator E. J. Pipkin in the Republican primary for Maryland's 1st congressional district.
-Harris ran to the right of Gilchrest, a moderate Republican.
+Harris defeated incumbent Republican Wayne Gilchrest and state senator E. J. Pipkin in the Republican primary for Maryland's 1st congressional district.
+Harris ran well to the right of Gilchrest, a moderate Republican.
 He explained that he was upset with Gilchrest's decision to support a Democrat-sponsored bill setting a timetable for troop withdrawal from Iraq and suspected that many of his constituents also felt that way.
-He was endorsed by the Club for Growth, which raised nearly $250,000 for him, former governor Bob Ehrlich, seven of 10 state senators who represent parts of the district, and House Minority Leader Anthony O'Donnell.
-His general election opponent, Frank Kratovil, criticized the Club for Growth's policies, and Harris for having its support.
+He was endorsed by the Club for Growth, which raised nearly $250,000 for him, former governor Bob Ehrlich, seven of 10 state senators who represent parts of the district, and House minority leader Anthony O'Donnell.
+His general election opponent, Queen Anne's County state's attorney Frank Kratovil, criticized the Club for Growth's policies, and Harris for having its support.
 Gilchrest endorsed Kratovil.

 On paper, Harris had a strong advantage in the general election due to its Republican lean.
 Although Democrats and Republicans are nearly tied in registration, the district has a strong tinge of social conservatism that favors Republicans.
 It had been in Republican hands for all but 14 years since 1947, although Kratovil received a significant boost when Gilchrest endorsed him.

 On election night, Kratovil led Harris by 915 votes.
 After two rounds of counting absentee ballots, Kratovil's lead grew to 2,000 votes.
 Forecasting that there was little chance for Harris to close the gap, most media outlets declared Kratovil the winner on the night of November 7.
 Harris conceded on November 11.

 Harris dominated his longtime base in Baltimore's heavily Republican eastern suburbs, which account for most of the district's share of Baltimore County, but failed to carry a single county on the Eastern Shore.

-He is a member of the Freedom Caucus.